UPDATE: Fahrenheit 451 has been removed from the reading list and replaced with 1984.

 Mary Shelley, Frankenstein

-Selections from How to Not Write Bad and The Allyn and Bacon Guide to Writing
+Selections from How to Not Write Bad, Texts and Contexts, and The Bedford Handbook

 Unit 1.
 Words on the Page: Close Reading Practices